Battle of Tours: Adolf Hitler on the Battle of Tours

-Albert Speer, Hitler's Armaments Minister, specifically referencing Hitler’s Table Talks, described how Hitler expressed approval of Islam, saying that Hitler had been particularly impressed by what he had heard from a delegation of Arabs.
+Albert Speer, Hitler's Armaments Minister, specifically referencing Hitler’s Table Talks, described that Hitler expressed approval of Islam, saying that Hitler had been particularly impressed by what he had heard from a delegation of Arabs.
 When the Arabs had tried to penetrate Central Europe in the 8th century, they had been driven back at the Battle of Tours; if they had won that battle, the world would have become Muslim (maybe).
 According to Speer’s comments, Hitler considered that Islam was more suited to the "Germanic" temperament and would have been more compatible to the Germans than Christianity.
 Historian Mikael Nilsson has noted that the Table Talks where Hitler’s comment came from were heavily distorted and revised, especially by Francois Genoud, who also forged The Testament of Adolf Hitler and likely inserted pro-Arab phrases to reconcile his own support for Arab Nationalism and Terrorism.
 Speer himself noted that when others were taking down the notes of Hitler speaking in private for the table talks, Hitler expressing even after 1942 his desire to unite the Christian churches into a single established church “as in England” was left out.

 Hitler’s above purported statement contradicts several of Hitler’s known statements, many kept by the stenographers of the German Foreign Ministry.
 In March 1944 Hitler stated that Germany was defending Europe as it had done in the past when it “broke the Arab wave at Poitiers”, and prevented south-eastern Europe from being “lost forever” in the Great Turkish War.
 Hitler compared Islam to Communism — and Christian Europe’s wars against Islamic empires to his war against the Soviet Union — on numerous occasions, such as in December 1942, January 1943, February 1943 (in a letter to Benito Mussolini), and a second time during March 1944, where he compared the alliance between the Soviet Union and the United Kingdom with the Franco-Ottoman Alliance against the Holy Roman Empire of the German Nation — saying that like France the British were allying themselves with an “anti-European power”, and he referred to Islam as the empowering ideology of the anti-European world similar to Communism in his own day, and like Islam (that he said was built around a “Muslim race”), he claimed Communism flew under a second banner of “Pan-Slavism”.

 Hitler also referred to Germany’s Invasion of the Soviet Union as a "Crusade" ("Kreuzzug”, literally translated as “Cross-march”) naming it “Operation Barbarossa” after the crusading Holy Roman Emperor Frederick Barbarossa who set out on a campaign against the Muslim Sultan Saladin.